Conundrum Charitable Trust

 Geographical spread

-The Trustees favour causes in Scotland.
+The Trustees support causes in Scotland, only.

 Size of award made